huan/docker-simple-mail-forwarder/README.md

 > @nelfer : Guess what?
 Your image already supports this! [link](https://github.com/zixia/docker-simple-mail-forwarder/issues/13#issuecomment-255562151)

-> @Czocher : It's at least a time saver if not a lifesaver. [link](https://github.com/huan/docker-simple-mail-forwarder/issues/50#issue-427317446)
+> @Czocher : It's at least a timesaver if not a lifesaver. [link](https://github.com/huan/docker-simple-mail-forwarder/issues/50#issue-427317446)

 What is SMF?
 (Simple Mail Forwarder)
 ------------------------------------